What is project planning in software development?

 First, the team will ask questions so the planning goal is clear.
 These questions will vary by project, but some common questions they might ask:

-- What is the schedule and deadlines for the project?
+What are the schedule and deadlines for the project?

 2. Gathering requirements